MegarkFunk1n/Megarks-Samplebanks/README.md

 Bambi [ Kinda chromatic ] - From Vs Dave & bambi mod (created by MoldyGh/MissingTextureMan101)

+Joke Bambi - From Vs Dave & bambi mod (created by MoldyGh/MissingTextureMan101) [extracted from the flp of supernovae]

 Fliqpy - From Vs Flaky mod (Created by Venesio)

 Pico [Chromatic] - From the base game lol